What happens when exoplanets orbit two stars at once?

 This third possibility is a special case and is calculated to only be stable when the smaller star is less than 4% the mass of the larger star: a small red dwarf orbiting a blue and white A-class companion for instance.

-Exactly what orbital setups of the binary stars and planet create stable systems, though?
+So what orbital setups of binary stars and a planet can create stable systems?

-Roberto Capuzzo-Dolcetta at the University of Rome and Giovanni De Cesare at the Astrophysics and Space Science Observatory of Bologna have run computer simulations to find out.
+Roberto Capuzzo-Dolcetta at the University of Rome and Giovanni De Cesare at the Astrophysics and Space Science Observatory of Bologna ran computer simulations to find out.

 They considered the system to be unstable if the planet was lost: either by falling into either of the two stars, or by being gravitationally ejected from the system altogether.